yakloinsteak/morris-site/dances/off-to-california.md

 ## Notes
 Do people rotate individually before switching positions, as in Barrows House?
 This is ambiguous.

-## Music
+## Music Note
-Lead in: Once to Yourself
-Key:
-Tune: Off to California
-Note: Slows for capers
-Sequence:
-Sheet Music
+Slows at start of B for capers, switching back to regular tempo for end of chorus.